SunnysideAaron/sqlc-plugin-dev/README.md

 They save data in /persistence.
 Delete this folder to reset the database.

-These are similar but not the same as the ones in from sqlc/docker-compose.yml.
+These are similar but not the same as the ones in sqlc/docker-compose.yml.
 I didn't want to mess with docker running inside docker.

-Bring up which ever ones you need for the examples you are working on.

 ## Notes